This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Admission to End-On Honours

-(24) An applicant may appeal the outcome of their application for admission to the relevant Faculty Pro Vice-Chancellor.
+(24) An applicant may appeal the outcome of their application for admission to the relevant College Pro Vice-Chancellor.
 The Pro Vice-Chancellor (or nominee) may request any advice required to assist in making a decision.

 Admission to Graded Honours Stream within an Embedded Honours Program